neams-th-coe/cardinal/doc/content/tutorials/pincell_multiphysics.md

 of NekRS required to understand the present case will be covered.

 We first create the mesh using MOOSE's [reactor module](https://mooseframework.inl.gov/modules/reactor/index.html).
 The syntax used to build a HEX27 fluid mesh is shown below.
+A major difference from the dummy fluid receiving portion of the solid mesh is that we now set up some boundary layers on the pincell surfaces, by providing `ring_radii` (and other parameters) as vectors.

 !listing tutorials/pincell_multiphysics/fluid.i